Not sure how to program your Honeywell Digital Deadbolt? Then you want to keep reading, as this post contains valuable information for you.

-In the next few paragraphs, I’ll walk you through how to program your new or existing Honeywell Electronic Lock, which includes changing the Programming Code, adding/deleting User Codes, and resetting the lock.
+In the next few paragraphs, I’ll walk you through the steps to program your new or existing Honeywell Electronic Lock, which includes changing the Programming Code, adding/deleting User Codes, and resetting the lock.
 Let’s begin!

 How to Change the Programming Code on a Honeywell Digital Deadbolt